EQUEDIA

 Gold and precious metals, such as silver, have been a safe haven for investors during times of economic uncertainty.
 It has been a preserver of wealth for thousands of years.
 But wealth is about how much money someone has.
 It’s about how much Dollar, Yuan, Euro, or Rupees you own.
 Ultimately, it’s about how much it’s all worth.

 So even if a slow recovery has begun, as Bernanke has mentioned, that doesn’t mean gold should fall and the Dollar should rise.
-Even if the US Dollar eventually strengthens, it should only strengthen amongst other currencies (see the Human Metal).
+Even if the US Dollar eventually strengthens, it should only strengthen amongst other currencies ( _see the Human Metal_).

 With that kind of debt, gold should have an even stronger place in preserving wealth.
 Even if the economy roars over the next five years, the US will still be busy paying back the trillions of dollars they borrowed from the Fed and from countries around the world.